 Video editors apply creative and technical editing skills to tell an effective story in either film or video format.
+They need to consider the mood, pace and climax of films, television programmes, video productions or commercials.
 They work with raw, unedited footage (‘dailies’ or ‘rushes’) and select scenes, trim sections and arrange them to produce the final product.
 They also add music, sound effects, animations and other visual effects (VFX).
 They consult with production team members to discuss scene selections and any re-shooting of scenes.

 In Western Australia, video editors may work for television and broadcasting stations or production companies in major metropolitan and regional areas.

 Video editors usually work in air-conditioned/heated offices, or in studio editing suites.
 They generally work business hours, however, they may be required to work overtime (evenings and on weekends) during a project to meet deadlines.
 Some video editors may work remotely in home-based editing suites and send their work through to the production company or studio.